ClinVar Miner

 Blueprint Genetics RCV000158982 SCV000927736 pathogenic not provided 2018-06-11 criteria provided, single submitter clinical testing

-PreventionGenetics, part of Exact Sciences RCV003415702 SCV004116484 pathogenic NRAS-related condition 2023-03-03 criteria provided, single submitter clinical testing The NRAS c.179G>A variant is predicted to result in the amino acid substitution p.Gly60Glu.
+PreventionGenetics, part of Exact Sciences RCV003415702 SCV004116484 pathogenic NRAS-related disorder 2023-03-03 criteria provided, single submitter clinical testing The NRAS c.179G>A variant is predicted to result in the amino acid substitution p.Gly60Glu.
 This variant has been reported to be causative for Noonan syndrome in both familial and sporadic cases and was shown to have occurred de novo in the sporadic cases (Cirstea et al. 2010.
 PubMed ID: 19966803; Ekvall et al. 2015.
 PubMed ID: 26467218; Altmüller et al. 2017.
 PubMed ID: 28594414).
 At PreventionGenetics, we previously identified this variant in other patients with a diagnosis of Noonan-spectrum disorders.
 This variant has also been reported to impact NRAS protein function (Cirstea et al. 2010.
 PubMed ID: 19966803).
 This variant is reported in 0.0065% of alleles in individuals of European (Non-Finnish) descent in gnomAD (http://gnomad.broadinstitute.org/variant/1-115256532-C-T).
 This variant is interpreted as pathogenic.

 OMIM RCV000014917 SCV000035173 pathogenic Noonan syndrome 6 2010-01-01 no assertion criteria provided literature only